ArcanumAmoris/Encrypt-Decrypt/README.md

 # Encrypt-Decrypt

-Encrypt-Decrypt is a package you can use to encrypt and decrypt files, and even entire directories that you want to keep hidden from peering eyes.
+Encrypt-Decrypt is a package you can use to easily encrypt and decrypt files, and even entire directories that you want to keep hidden from peering eyes.

 ## Installation